 Remembering to check-in with new providers is easy when they’re in the middle of onboarding and have specific needs you’re scheduled to take care of at key points tied to their start date.
 It’s keeping up a regular check-in cadence post-onboarding that’s critical when building your physician onboarding process map.

-Schedule regular maintenance visits with new physicians after the typical onboarding period ends to ensure they’re adjusting well, and to uncover what additional professional or personal support they may need to ensure a smooth transition.
+Schedule regular maintenance visits with new physicians after the typical onboarding period ends to ensure they’re adjusting well.
+This also helps to uncover what additional professional or personal support they may need to ensure a smooth transition.
 Making a habit of this will ensure that you are aware of any risks of their leaving the organization or the community and have time to work through these concerns before the initial contract terms expire.

 Increase physician satisfaction.
 Reduce provider attrition.

-These 5 steps will get you well on your way towards a structured onboarding program that will increase satisfaction, reduce attrition and yield the outcomes your organization looks for in a newly acquired physician.
+These 5 steps will get you well on your way towards a structured onboarding program.
+Which will increase satisfaction, reduce attrition and yield the outcomes your organization looks for in a newly acquired physician.
 If you want more tips and guidelines, download our Physician Onboarding Tool Kit.